Healthcare & Health Insurance in Norway

 As a foreigner living in Norway, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Norway, you will have access to public healthcare.
 The healthcare system in Norway is comprehensive and of a high quality, with a wide range of services available.
 All permanent residents of Norway are entitled to free healthcare, including access to general practitioners, specialists, hospital care, and prescription drugs.
-The Norwegian healthcare system is funded by taxes, and is free at the point of use," wrote one digital nomad living in Norway.
+The Norwegian healthcare system is funded by taxes, and is free at the point of use," said one member in Norway.

 What have your experiences during the pandemic with the local healthcare system been like?